 History: Sometime before 1897 at a USDA Field Station skunkvine, was introduced from Asia to Hernando County, Florida as a potential fiber crop.
 Skunkvine was reported as a troublesome weed very early in its introduction, escaping into native areas throughout Florida.
 It was soon recognized as an economically important invasive weed.
 In 1993, skunkvine was labeled a Category 1 species on the Florida Exotic Pest Plant Council's List of Invasive Species.
 In 1999, it was placed on the Florida Noxious Weed List.
 Skunkvine is now found in the Houston area.

 U.S. Habitat: hardwood, mixed, and pine forests, sandhill, and floodplain forest and marsh

 Native Origin: Asia

 U.S. Present: FL, GA, HI, LA, NC, SC, TX

-Distribution: Mostly found in the Houston area.
+Distribution in Texas: Mostly found in the Houston area.

 List All Observations of Paederia foetida reported by Citizen Scientists